digpublishing/catalogues-study/content/further-analyses.md

 ## Top Pages Viewed in the Digital Catalogues

 Considering individual artworks are driving many users' interest in these digital catalogues, the team asked whether traffic to particular artwork entries is dominating their sites' overall traffic.
 A glance at the top ten pages for each catalogue shows this is not the case.
 At the most, a single object entry might account for up to 5% of the total pageviews received by a catalogue, and this is true only of the Getty's *Roman Mosaics* catalogue.
 This catalogue has fewer art entries overall, so single artworks necessarily receive a higher percentage of the traffic.
 In the other catalogues, single artworks only account for up to 3% of the total pageviews logged.
-Instead, the catalogues' homepages generally receive the most traffic (although significantly less for the NGA's catalogue, owing to its [unique structure](#the-unique-structure-of-the-ngas-online-editions)).
+Instead, the catalogues' homepages generally receive the most traffic, although significantly less for the NGA's catalogue, owing to its unique structure (see [The Unique Structure of the NGA's Online Editions](#the-unique-structure-of-the-nga-s-online-editions) below).

 {{< q-figure id="table-05" >}}